fortitudepub/goldy-client/README.md

 # Contribution

 Contributions to the project are welcomed.
 It is required however to provide alongside the pull request one of the contribution forms (CLA) that are a part of the project.
 If the contributor is operating in his individual or personal capacity, then he/she is to use the [individual CLA](./CLA-Individual.txt); if operating in his/her role at a company or entity, then he/she must use the [corporate CLA](CLA-Corporate.txt).

+# CAVEATS

+Although I can use cacert to verify server certificate now, however I did not enable it due to some reason.

+User can modify the code and enable it manually.